-Traditionally and given the fact that most people don’t have cause to be in contact with their solicitor on a regular basis they can feel intimidated and reluctant to ask questions for fear of being perceived as “stupid”.
-A good solicitor will be happy to answer such questions, a great solicitor will pre-empt them.
+Traditionally most people don’t have cause to be in contact with their solicitor on a regular basis.
+They can feel intimidated and reluctant to ask questions for fear of being perceived as “stupid”.
+A good solicitor will be happy to answer such questions.
+A great solicitor will pre-empt them.

-My advice would be to think carefully before choosing your solicitor, speak to your family, friends, and colleagues ask for their honest recommendations and be informed by their experiences.
+My advice would be to think carefully before choosing your solicitor.
+Speak to your family, friends, and colleagues ask for their honest recommendations and be informed by their experiences.
 A referral is the highest form of complement in our business.
-As with all things in life, generally, you get what you pay for and if you are motivated solely by price, do not be surprised if you’re conveyancing experience is more unpleasant than it need otherwise be.
+As with all things in life, generally, you get what you pay for.
+If you are motivated solely by price, do not be surprised if you’re conveyancing experience is more unpleasant than it need otherwise be.

 STEP ONE: LOCATE THE TITLE DEEDS AND GET THEM TO YOUR SOLICITOR

 If you are selling your house the first thing you will have to do is locate the title deeds to the property.
 The title deeds are a collection of documents relating to various aspects of the property.
 If you have a mortgage on your property the title deeds are most likely with the Bank.
 In this situation, your solicitor will prepare an Authority for you to sign authorising the Bank to release the title deeds to them.
 Some banks will charge a small fee for taking up the title deeds.
 This process can take anywhere from 6-8 weeks, so the sooner you see your solicitor the better.

 Your solicitor will need to review and inspect the title deeds in order to prepare the Contracts.

 STEP TWO: FIND A BUYER